Letztes Update: 21. September 2025

-The article explores the primary coding language used in Unity 2D, providing insights into its importance for game development.
-It also discusses whether knowledge of this language can aid in 3D development and offers resources for mastering it.
+The article explores the primary coding language used in Unity 2D, focusing on its importance in game development.
+It discusses whether multiple languages are needed, offers resources for learning, and considers the language's relevance to 3D development.

 Hi there!